Mindfulness-Based Stress Reduction for Cancer Survivors

 The trial information does not specify whether you need to stop taking your current medications.
 It seems likely that you can continue your medications, but it's best to confirm with the trial organizers.

-Is Mindfulness-Based Stress Reduction (MBSR) safe for cancer survivors?
+What prior data suggests that this Mindfulness-Based Stress Reduction program is safe for Black adult cancer survivors?

 FB